Liverpool Regeneration Tracker

 Ten Streets

-Ten Streets is a 125-acre regeneration initiative in Liverpool's northern docklands, now being integrated into a broader strategic masterplan under the emerging Liverpool Mayoral Development Corporation (MDC).
-The project aims to transform the area into a dynamic, mixed-use extension of the city centre, balancing its established creative identity with new housing-led regeneration, infrastructure improvements, and enhanced connectivity to the waterfront.
+Ten Streets is a 125-acre regeneration district in Liverpool's northern docklands, currently being integrated into a wider strategic masterplan under the proposed Liverpool North Docks Mayoral Development Corporation (MDC).
+The initiative aims to transform the area into a mixed-use extension of the city centre, balancing its industrial and creative heritage with large-scale residential and commercial development, supported by new infrastructure and connectivity improvements.

 Northern city fringeL3, L5